David-P23/bikesharing/README.md

 # NYC_Citibike_Challenge

 ## Overview
 Rentable "Citi Bikes" have been deployed in New York.
-The porpose of this analysis
+The purpose of this analysis
 is to explore the data to determine the viability of this same system in Des Moines.
 Tableau, Puthon, and Jupyter will be used to visualize the data using various
 methods below.